Malaysia 5/30/2024

 Tioman: The Sleeping Dragon

-According to legend, Tioman Island is the resting place of a beautiful dragon princess who, while flying to visit her prince in Singapore, fell in love with the area and turned herself into an island to offer shelter to travelers.
-Looking at the island’s profile from the sea, with its high, jagged peaks and green ridges, the dragon myth is easy to believe.
+According to Malay legend, Tioman Island is the resting place of a beautiful dragon princess who, while flying to visit her prince in Singapore, fell so deeply in love with the island’s landscape that she transformed herself into the land itself to offer shelter and safety to passing travelers.
+Looking at the island’s profile from a ferry approaching from Mersing — the high, jagged peaks of Gunung Kajang and Gunung Nenek Semukut rising from the jungle canopy, the ridgelines serrated against the sky — the dragon myth is not merely plausible.
+It is the only explanation that feels proportionate to what you see.

 Why Visit Tioman in 2026?